LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/ipfs-data/IPFS.md

 ### 1. Create a IPFS API key

-API keys are not required to use IPFS
+API keys are not required to use with IPFS.

 ### 2. Design your consumer contract